STAFF LIST: Eli’s Top 5 EP’s of 2018

 Posted: by The Editor

-Here are five EP’s that really struck me this year:
+Here are five EP’s from 2018 that really stuck with Editor Eli Enis:

 Eli Enis | @eli_enis